snikket-im/snikket-android/README.md

 Similar things can be said for priorities.
 In the past priorities have been used (By servers, not by clients!) to route your messages to one specific client.
 With carbon messages (XEP-0280, supported by Conversations since 0.1) this is no longer necessary.
-Using priorities to route OTR messages isn't pratical either because they are not changeable on the fly.
+Using priorities to route OTR messages isn't practical either because they are not changeable on the fly.
 Metrics like last active client (the client which sent the last message) are much better.